CBP1012/CBP1012/README.md

 - 👋 Hello, I’m Cristian Keroles
-- 👀 I’m interested in python, SQL, SPRQL, and ontologies
+- 👀 I’m interested in python, SPARQL, and ontologies
 -  I’m looking to collaborate on ontologies

 <!---